Key Takeaway

 What to Consider

 Clinical trial averages represent group-level data.
 Some individuals lose significantly more than 15%, while others lose less than 5%.
 About 14% of participants in STEP 1 did not achieve at least 5% weight loss.
 Setting realistic expectations with your physician helps avoid frustration and supports long-term success.
+For a complete cost breakdown, see our compare GLP-1 providers.

 Semaglutide is intended as a long-term therapy.
 Discontinuing the medication typically results in weight regain, so discussing a sustainable treatment plan with your provider is important.

-Start Your Semaglutide Journey with FormBlends
+Start Your Semaglutide process with FormBlends

 FormBlends connects you with licensed physicians who specialize in GLP-1 therapy for weight management.
 Your personalized treatment plan includes medical evaluation, proper dose titration, and ongoing support to maximize your results.
 Start your consultation today to see if semaglutide is right for you.